 Listen to a short ROTC presentation

-Army ROTC is an elective curriculum you take along with your required college classes.
+Army ROTC is an elective curriculum you take alongside required college classes.
 It gives you the tools, training and experiences that will help you succeed in any competitive environment.
 Along with great leadership training, Army ROTC can pay for your college tuition.
 Because Army ROTC is an elective, you can participate during your freshman and sophomore years without any obligation to join the U.S. Army.
-You will have a normal college student experience like everyone else on campus, but when you graduate, you will be commissioned as an officer in the U.S. Army.
-At that point, you will have a range of interest areas you can specialize in called branches.
+You will have a normal college experience like everyone else on campus, but upon graduation, you will be commissioned as an officer in the U.S. Army.

 Who we are looking for

 Students who succeed in the Army ROTC program are those who excel and want something more out of their college experience.
-Generally, these students are scholars who keep their grades up; athletes who are physically strong; and leaders who have a great desire to learn.
+These students are expected to be scholars who keep their grades up; athletes who are physically strong; and leaders who have a great desire to learn.

 WMU Army ROTC Demographics